keboola/connection-docs/components/extractors/other/aws-cur-reports/index.md

 ## Output table

-The output schema is described [here](https://docs.aws.amazon.com/cur/latest/userguide/data-dictionary.html)
+The output schema is described [in the official docs](https://docs.aws.amazon.com/cur/latest/userguide/data-dictionary.html)

 **IMPORTANT NOTE** The result column names are modified to match the KBC Storage column name requirements: